 Losing Baby Teeth Q&A

+Q. When should brushing start?
 A: You can brush infant teeth with water and a tiny dab of toothpaste on your finger or a baby toothbrush.
 When your child is old enough to spit (usually around age two), they can start learning to brush on their own.
-A free app from Kool Smiles tells children exactly how long to brush while making it fun!
+A free app from Kool Smiles tells children exactly how long to brush while making it fun.